thuclttcs/thuclttcs.github.io/aboutme.md

 subtitle: Welcome to My Blog
 ---

 My name is Le Tran Tri Thuc.
-Bellow is my information of me:
+Bellow is some informations about me:

 - I'm 20 years old
-- I'm Student in Ho Chi Minh City University of Education
+- I'm a Student in Ho Chi Minh City University of Education
 - My major: Computer Science
 - Bio: Algorithm, Game, Music